Jamminroot/MEMU3/README.md

 # MEMU3

 MEMU3 - Software to look for specific color on screen, and emulate mouse actions through mouse driver.
-Might be used as an aim-assist, for example.
+Might be used as an aim-assist, for example - in Overwatch.

 Runs on Interception mouse filter driver and uses direct-x API for overlay (iirc)